-Further still, defeating an individual's Heartless (and potentially his Nobody, assuming they are of strong will) will actually restore the original.
-Master Xehanort is going to come back because Sora destroyed the Heartless and Nobody of him possessing Terra, exactly as he has hoped.
+Further still, defeating an individual's Heartless (and potentially his Nobody, assuming they are of strong will) with the Keyblade, which purifies hearts, will free the Heart from the heartless and the body and soul from the nobody, which actually restores the original.
+Master Xehanort has come back because Sora destroyed the Heartless and Nobody of him possessing Terra, exactly as he has hoped.
 Wow, what a Xanatos Gambit!

 Strong memories of emotions appear to be able to regenerate Hearts in Nobodies as well, something that's been vaguely hinted at during the series, and later confirmed in Dream Drop Distance.

-And I Must Scream: The Birth by Sleep video at the end of Final Mix+ shows Ventus being frozen completely and thrown off a cliff, and still conscious at the end of it (You can see his eyes moving.)
+And I Must Scream: The Birth by Sleep video at the end of KHII Final Mix shows Ventus being frozen completely and thrown off a cliff, and still conscious at the end of it (You can see his eyes moving.)